juliasliu/application/README.md

 <!-- LICENSE -->
 ## License

-This project is under Greycroft.
+This project is under .